-Last Updated on February 1, 2023
+Last Updated on November 24, 2023

 Deep within the jungles of Chult, an unholy machine feeds stolen souls to the undead fetus of a stillborn god.
-A death curse lays upon the lands causing those who have died and been brought back again to wither and fade and preventing the newly dead from being revived at all.
+A death curse lays upon the lands causing those who have died and been brought back again to wither and fade and prevent the newly dead from being revived at all.

 Will you venture through uncharted, dinosaur-infested swamps to the ruins of a forbidden city?
 Will you fight your way past deadly traps and deadlier foes to destroy the Soulmonger and lift the curse?
 Will you face Acererak the demilich himself?